 Descriptions can be found in the Hudson Valley Community College online catalog at: www.hvcc.edu.

-The following is a list of sample of courses that may be taken to fulfill the Directed Elective in the RN associate's degree program.
+The following is a sample list of courses that may be taken to fulfill the Directed Elective in the AD program.

 BADM 220 - Statistics*